-Rachel would love to hear from you if you do.
+I would love to hear from you if you do.
 These stories are important to help create a jigsaw of experiences which will be used to help develop our understanding of what it is really like to be in this situation.
-Rachel has got an idea about what it might be like but because she has not been in that situation she doesn’t really know.
+I have got an idea about what it might be like but because I have not been in that situation I don’t really know.

 Your stories could be used as part of the campaign or for other publications.
 All submissions will be anonymous.
-Please remember that Rachel is unable to give any direct advice or support.
+Please remember that I am unable to give any direct advice or support.

 Are you able to support Rachel to make change?
 Can you help to influence the campaign?
 If so Rachel would really like to have a conversation with you.Contact Rachel